 - Slowly start your exercise or training program.
 Slowly increase the time, distance, and intensity of your exercise.
 Sudden increases in training may cause you to injure your knee again.

 - Wear protective braces and equipment as directed.
-Braces may prevent your knee from moving in the wrong way and causing a sprain.
+Braces may prevent your knee from moving the wrong way and causing another sprain.
 Protective equipment may support your bones and ligaments to prevent injury.

-- Warm up and stretch before your exercise.
+- Warm up and stretch before exercise.
 Warm up by walking or using an exercise bike before starting your regular exercise.
 Do gentle stretches after warming up.
 This helps to loosen your muscles and decrease stress on your knee.
 Cool down and stretch after you exercise.

 - Wear shoes that fit correctly and support your feet.
 Replace your running or exercise shoes before the padding or shock absorption is worn out.
 Ask your healthcare provider which exercise shoes are best for you.
 Ask if you should wear special shoe inserts.
 Shoe inserts can help support your heels and arches or keep your foot lined up correctly in your shoes.
 Exercise on flat surfaces.